 Computer Science Principles (CSP)

-Computer Science Principles (CSP) is designed to prepare students for the AP Computer Science exam, and is recommended for grades 9-12.
-The class is designed to be taught as a full year class.
-There is a 5-day summer workshop and four single-day workshops throughout the school year.
+Computer Science Principles (CSP) is designed to prepare students for the AP Computer Science exam and is recommended for grades 9-12.
+The class is designed to be taught as a full-year class.
+There are a 5-day summer workshop and four single-day workshops throughout the school year.

 - School year workshop dates for CSP: TBD

 Teachers must apply to attend these workshops.
-In order to participate, teachers must meet the following requirements:
+Preference will be given to teachers who meet the following requirements:

 - Have documented approval from their principal

 - Be able for their school or district to pay for their attendance–scholarships are available